 By Stefan Fatsis.
 Penguin.

-Benjamin Frisch is a podcast producer at Slate.
+Benjamin Frisch is a senior podcast producer at Slate.

 Every month, Future Tense publishes a new short story that imagines what tomorrow could look like.
 A partnership of Slate, New America, and Arizona State University, Future Tense explores how emerging technologies will change the way we live, in reality and fiction.
 Future Tense Fiction is a collection of original fiction commissioned by the partnership.